 Most customers prefer to rent a car so they can enjoy the luxury of sight-seeing and other non-fishing activities.
 Guides will happily pick up and drop off guests at their accommodations.
 You can arrive and depart Missoula River Lodge on any day of the week.
 Ground transportation from and back to the airport is included in the all-inclusive package.
 Check-in is after 4 PM upon arrival day, and check-out is after breakfast on departure day.

 The rivers in the Missoula vicinity are the place to consistently cast to rising fish in Montana.
-The guides at Missoula River Lodge pride themselves in being able to get their anglers into dry fly fishing from the start of the season in March all the way into November.
-From skwalas and March browns in the spring, and salmonflies and golden stones near the beginning of the summer, caddis, tricos, and hoppers are regularly on the menu for trout in late summer, and blue winged olives in the fall.
+The guides at Missoula River Lodge pride themselves in getting their anglers into dry fly fishing from the start of the season in March to November.
+From skwalas and March browns in the spring, and salmonflies and golden stones near the beginning of the summer, caddis, tricos, and hoppers are regularly on the menu for trout in late summer and blue-winged olives in the fall.
 It’s easy to see why Missoula is at the top of the list for many anglers for its consistent dry fly fishing.

 The Blackfoot begins near the Continental Divide outside Lincoln and flows through scenic and wild countryside before its confluence with the Clark Fork, about five miles east of Missoula.
 As the river winds and cuts through canyons and whitewater pour over huge rock shelves, anglers will be surrounded by a vast forest of ponderosa pines.
 It’s truly a primitive wilderness setting on the Blackfoot.

 Located in the Lolo National Forest, Rock Creek flows north to where it joins the Clark Fork River, about 20 miles east of Missoula.
-Pristine water, diverse hatches and solid numbers of trout make this a river that everyone should try out.
-A Classic Journey Outfitters is one of only three outfitters who hold permits to float Rock Creek.
+Pristine water, diverse hatches, and solid numbers of trout make this a river that everyone should try out.
+A Classic Journey Outfitters is one of only three outfitters that hold permits to float Rock Creek.